 Upon completion of the program, graduates are prepared to work in any level

 of continuing care, including home support, adult day care, assisted living, and

 The program is based on the 2008 provincial curriculum and includes classroom and laboratory instruction, as well as practicum experience in a variety of settings

 throughout the Fraser Valley.
 This is a full-time program with daily attendance expected.
 A certificate is awarded upon successful completion of the program.

 1. Successful completion of one of the following academic prerequisites:

 • Grade 11 with regular English 11 or ENGL 081

 • B.C. secondary school graduation or equivalent with regular English 11 or ENGL 081

 • A minimum of 6 credits at post-secondary level

-• Students for whom English is a second language may be required to have an English language assessment through the English As a Second Language Department at UFV.
-Students must demonstrate English ability in reading, writing, listening/speaking, and vocabulary at the 70s level, with a minimum GPA of 2.33 (C+).
+2. Students for whom English is a second language may be required to have an English language assessment through the English as a Second Language (ESL) department at UFV.
+Students must demonstrate English ability in reading, writing, listening/speaking, and vocabulary at the 70s level with a minimum GPA of 2.33 (C+).